-Requirements to make enduring power of attorney
+How to make an enduring power of attorney

-You must also be able to understand the nature and effect of making an enduring power of attorney, including:
+To make an enduring power of attorney, you must understand the nature and effect of making an enduring power of attorney, including:

-- the consequences of preparing the document
+- the consequences of preparing the enduring power of attorney

-- when the power begins.
+- when the power begins

 When doubt arises over whether a person has the capacity to make an enduring power of attorney, the Queensland Civil and Administrative Tribunal (QCAT) can make a decision about that person’s decision-making capacity.

-Choosing an attorney
+Choosing your attorney